haskellfoundation/HaskellSchool/en/lessons/basics/pattern-matching.md

 ## List Example

 Using pattern matching to handle lists is very common.
-Let's see some examples
+Let's see some examples.

 ### First Try